Manchester Airport Consultative Committee

 Papers from meetings

-The Agendas for meetings of the Consultative Committee are published on our Agendas Page a few days before the meeting along with copies of the papers to be considered at the meeting where these are not confidential.
+Meeting agenda and papers are published here after each meeting along with the approved minutes to the previous meeting.
 Among the papers considered by the Committee are reports by the Airport on matters of interest to the community, for example: